KarlaAArevalo/Ticket-Lifecycle/README.md

 </p>
 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
 This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
-We will essentialy show here how we can work in osTicket system as a profesional helpdesk responding to tickets and resolving issues.<br />
+We will essentialy show here how we can work in osTicket system as a professional helpdesk responding to tickets and resolving issues.<br />

 <h2>Environments and Technologies Used</h2>